Fade it Like a Pro - How to Hit a Fade (It's Simple)

 3. Fades will help you attack tucked-right pins safely (left pins for left-handers).
 Instead of having to aim directly at a right pin, you'll be able to aim towards the center of the green and use fade spin to get closer to the hole.

-For a right-handed player, a draw describes an airborne golf ball that ideally starts to the left of our target and curves back to our target.
+For a right-handed player, a fade in golf describes an airborne golf ball that ideally starts to the left of our target and curves back to our target.

 If you haven’t already, we highly recommend reviewing our post on the Ball Flight Laws for a refresher on the relationship between clubface angle and swing path and how to hit the 9 ball flights.
 Put simply, a club's face angle at impact primarily determines the starting direction of the golf ball and the resulting curve reflects the difference between your swing path and face angle at impact.